pm-cui/voltageFaultInjection/README.md

    - GND to ST-Link CN4 Pin 3
    - CN7 Pin 13 to ST-Link CN4 Pin 4
    - NRST to ST-Link CN Pin 5
-- ST-Link able to recognise the board but unable to read/erase/write the board
+- ST-Link able to recognise the board but unable to read/erase/write the board (see Current Issues)
-- Screenshots documenting this issue is in CutOff_STM32_Issue

 ### P&N MOSFET
 - Connection of MOSFET is akin to Pull-up/Pull-down resistors.